google/comprehensive-rust/src/android/aidl/types/file-descriptor.md

 - `ParcelFileDescriptor` wraps an `OwnedFd`, and so can be created from a `File` (or any other type that wraps an `OwnedFd`), and can be used to create a new `File` handle on the other side.
+- Other types of file descriptors can be wrapped and sent, e.g. TCP, UDP, and UNIX sockets.

 </details>